mhalushka/miRge3_build/README.rst

 miRge-build
 ==============

-Enables building small-RNA libraries for the organism of choice to use in miRge pipeline.
+Enables building small-RNA libraries for the organism of choice to use in the miRge pipeline.

 Update: package migration to python3.8
 ######################################